M1K31/MotionEye-Custom/LAUNCH.md

 ## Production Launch (as a service)

 For a production environment, it is recommended to run motionEye as a system service.
+The behavior depends on your installation method:

+### Linux Systems
-The `motioneye_init` script, which is run during installation, sets up a `systemd` service for this purpose.
+The `motioneye_init` script sets up a `systemd` service:

 *   **To start the motionEye service:**
     ```sh